In 2007, Google reached 438 billion searches throughout the year. More recently, Google has reported processing 3.5 billion searches each day!

 We already know that reviews can make or break your business.

 That's because customers really want to know what other people think about your business.
-In fact, 97 percent of customers who search for local businesses read online reviews to form an opinion.
+A huge majority of customers who search for local businesses read online reviews to form an opinion.

 Customers are also using the search terms "to avoid" and "is __ worth it?" on Google to steer clear of poorly reviewed businesses or products.
 We're all guilty of buyer's remorse, so rather than continue that trend, customers are researching thoroughly to ensure that they’re completely satisfied.